Skip to content

 Payments

-Office of Sponsored Programs (OSP) processes all payments affiliated with sponsored activities.
-All payments to the University should be in US Dollars.
-Payment methods accepted by the University are check or electronic funds transfer (ACH/EFT).
-The department will be charged for all fees associated with bank fees such as EFT or rate conversion.
-If a payment is mistakenly sent to the department, the department should deliver the payment to our office.
-The departments do not deposit checks to sponsored activities.
+The OSP processes all payments affiliated with sponsored activities.
+Payments should be in US dollars, made by check or electronic funds transfer (ACH/EFT).
+The department will be charged bank fees such as EFT or rate conversion.
+Payments mistakenly sent to the department should be deliver to our office for deposit.

 Payment(s)/checks/remittance advice must be directed to: